 Hours per week:

-7 hours/week.
-Weekly workload includes about 6 scheduled hours in the CWL and about an hour of outreach to their home departments.
+7-9 hours/week.
+Weekly workload includes about 6 scheduled hours in the CWL and about an hour of outreach to their home departments, plus up to an additional 2 hours/week in fall semester for professional development.
 Subject tutors participate in ongoing training and professional development with an intellectually and socially engaged team of peers at the CWL.

 How to apply:

-When you apply through Handshake, please submit the following required documents: 1) Resume; 2) Cover Letter addressing your interest in the position, what you would bring to the position, and how your experiences have prepared you to contribute to a safe, respectful, and diverse learning community.
-Please also include any previous experiences with the CWL and describe courses you’ve taken at Puget Sound in your subject area; 3) An unofficial transcript.
+- Cover Letter addressing your interest and fit for the tutor position, and how your experiences have prepared you to contribute to a safe, respectful, and diverse learning community.
+Please also include any previous experiences with the CWL and describe courses you’ve taken at Puget Sound in your subject area;